}}

 • Discuss the differences between real-world gaps versus simulation limitations and how to manage them effectively.

-Multiverse Overview:
+Multiverse Application:

 Vanessa Hassouna